DaniDaws/be-nc-news/README.md

 ---

-A hosted version of this project can be found at https://be-nc-news-r6yn.onrender.com, please suffix the url with the path that you wish to access (e.g., /api/topics).
+A hosted version of this project can be found at https://be-nc-news-r6yn.onrender.com/api, suffix the url with the path that you wish to access (e.g. /topics).

 ---